richard-lyman/edit/README.md

   * ```openssl req -new -key key.pem -out cert.csr```
  1. Self-sign your CSR with your own private key:
   * ```openssl x509 -req -days 3650 -in cert.csr -signkey key.pem -out cert.pem```

-### Extra
- * There is an admin page at /admin
- * There is a Table-of-Contents at /toc
- * URLs must all be lowercase a-z or '/' or '_'
- * Ctrl-e will toggle the edit panel